Energy-and-renewable-energy/scaphandre/docs_src/explanations/host_metrics.md

-# Explanations about host level power and energy metrics.
+# Explanations about host level power and energy metrics

 This is true starting **from Scaphandre >= 1.0.**